 Stop thinking that you have to be unblamable, because it’s impossible, and because it makes you easy prey to power-mongers.

-Someone who gains power from your guilt is someone you should ignore.
-They have no moral standing whatsoever.
-Stop imagining that they do.
+Such people have no moral standing, so stop imagining that they do.
 Take their blows and continue as you were.

 Make yourself a better person and work to make the world better, but not out of guilt or a belief in some essential lack.
 Make the world better because you want a better world.
 Do this for yourself, your family and friends, and even for those who attack you; or at least for their children.